The Certificate in Gender-Based Violence Studies gives individuals

 To complete the certificate, students will attend four (4) week-long intensive courses in Denver over the course of two years.
 The courses are as follows:

-- Psychology of Domestic Violence
+- Psychology of Interpersonal Violence

-- Social Justice, Advocacy and Social Change
+- Leadership, Advocacy and Social Change

 As a student in the certificate program, you will learn from faculty and lecturers who are highly regarded scholars, researchers and practitioners in the field of interpersonal violence who bring expertise in public and non-profit management, criminal and social justice, women’s studies, sociology and law.
 Additionally, each class will feature nationally renowned speakers, conversations with experienced practitioners, and in-depth discussions with peers.
 Distinguished presenters have included Jeffrey Edleson, Olga Trujillo, Jacquelyn Campbell, Beth Richie, Evan Stark, Lundy Bancroft, and Barbara Hart.